voostindie/markdown-curator/README.md

     <!--query:toc-->
     <!--/query-->

-## Create and register one or more queries.
+## Create and register one or more queries

 - Implement the `Query` interface.
 - Register the query in your `CuratorTemplate` subclass, in `registerQueries`.